 \[ \begin{align} f'\left(x\right) = \frac{f\left(x + \Delta x\right) - f\left(x - \Delta x\right)}{2\Delta x} + R, \tag{24.8}\label{eq:approx_derivative_zentral} \end{align} \]

-where $R$ is a polynomial in $\Delta x$ with the lowest power 2, one says that (24.8) gives a second-order approximation of the derivative and instead of $R$ writes the symbol $\mathcal{O}\left(\Delta x^2\right)$.
-This way of approximating derivatives is called central difference quotients.
-A one-sided difference quotient, for example
+where $R$ is a polynomial in $\Delta x$ whose lowest power is 2; thus, Eq.
+(24.8) is a second-order approximation of the derivative, and one writes the symbol $\mathcal{O}\left(\Delta x^2\right)$ instead of $R$.
+This way of approximating derivatives is called a central difference quotient.
+A one-sided difference quotient, for example,

 \[ \begin{align} f'\left(x\right) \approx\frac{f\left(x + \Delta x\right) - f\left(x\right)}{\Delta x} \end{align} \]

-is also a suitable approximation, but this only converges to the first order, as can be easily done by rearranging Eq.
-(24.5) can be seen.
-The higher the order, the better, since the accuracy of a Taylor expansion increases with the order.
+is also a suitable approximation, but it converges only to first order, as is easily seen by rearranging Eq.
+(24.5).
+The higher the order, the better, since the accuracy of a Taylor expansion increases with order.
 For this reason, central spatial difference quotients are used wherever possible.
-You can also derive an approximation for the second derivative of a function from the equations (24.5) and (24.6):
+One can also derive an approximation for the second derivative of a function from Eqs.
+(24.5) and (24.6):

 \[ \begin{align} f\left(x + \Delta x\right) + f\left(x - \Delta x\right)&= 2f\left(x\right) + f''\left(x\right)\Delta x^2 + \mathcal{O}\left(\Delta x^4\right)\nonumber\\ \Leftrightarrow f''\left(\Delta x\right) &= \frac{f\left(x + \Delta x\right) - 2f\left(x\right) + f\left(x - \Delta x\right)}{\Delta x^2} + \mathcal{O}\left(\Delta x^2\right) \end{align} \]